 Melody characterizes each of the compositions, and much of the music has a meditative quality to it.
 On "B-Y-You," Blanchard caresses the keys, his notes falling ever so gently, before building gradually in momentum over drummer Antonio Pisano's pressed rolls and chattering cymbals.
 Pisano's delicate brushes and cymbals, combined with bassist Eric Heijnsdijk's minimalism, supply the backdrop over which piano and guitar trace together the gentle melody of "Ballade pour une Paquerette."
 The subtle dynamics of "A Mon Amour," with its briefly stated melody, discursive drumming, and boldly defined chord progressions, features a tasteful solo by Schneemann, and is an album highlight.

-When She Smiles; RNP; B-Y-You; By Heart; Inmost; Azure; Ballade pour une Paquerette; A Mon Amour; Berceuse Pour Maelise.
+When She Smiles; RNP; B-Y-You; By Heart; Inmost; Azur; Ballade Pour Une Paquerette; A Mon Amour; Berseuse Pour Maelise.